 - When Robins Plumbing performs annual maintenance on your water heater, we execute many tasks to get you the best results, including: flushing your water heater, testing the components of the water heater to make sure they are working properly, and checking the anode rod’s accessibility.
 An anode rod is a water heaters best friend; it is an additional component inside the water heater that is made of magnesium which attracts minerals in the water giving them something to eat instead of the water heater and its elements inside.
 An anode rod is often referred to as the “sacrificial lamb” in the plumbing profession because it is literally there to be eaten.
 Replacing your anode rod every 2-3 years can over double the lifespan of your water heater when maintained properly.
 If the anode rod has been neglected, however, it is usually seized to the tank where it enters at the top and can’t be broken loose to be replaced or checked without risking damage to the tank itself.

 If you want to attempt to flush your water heater on your own as a DIY, it isn’t extremely difficult but can be risky if you don’t follow the steps perfectly.
 For example, if you don’t follow the steps perfectly on an electric water heater you can dry fire the top element and cause the element to pop and explode.
 Every plumber has done this once in the beginning of their careers – and they never do it again.

 Draining and Flushing Your Water Heater

-Not long ago I was on a radio segment explaining how to flush your water heater and I have attached that link here if you’d like to listen to it.
+Not long ago I was on a radio segment explaining how to flush your water heater, give it a listen:

 Your Water Heater Did Not Drain?